globalbioticinteractions/globi-taxon-names/README.md

 # globi-taxon-names
 list of manual taxonomic name mappings and taxonomic stop words

- * [non-taxon-names.txt](./non-taxon-names.txt) is a list of non taxon words (aka taxon stop words) that are found in taxonomic name descriptions.
-They may contains words associated with lifestages (e.g., larva) or habitat (e.g., benthic).
+ * [non-taxon-words.txt](./non-taxon-words.txt) is a list of non taxon words (aka taxon stop words) that are found in taxonomic name descriptions.
+They may contain words associated with lifestages (e.g., larva) or habitat (e.g., benthic).

  * [taxon-name-mapping.csv](./taxon-name-mapping.csv) is a best effort list to map funky names to their likely taxonomic or functional counter part.